Shape Optimization of Compliant Pressure Actuated Cellular Structures

-An overview of publications that investigate prismatic pressure actuated cellular structures is subsequently given.
-A concept that is based on plane symmetry groups was patented by Dittrich~\cite{Dittrich2005}.
-Dittrich combined convex and concave cells to create actuators that can replace double acting cylinders.
+A brief overview of publications that investigate prismatic pressure actuated cellular structures is subsequently given.
+A concept based on plane symmetry groups was patented by Dittrich~\cite{Dittrich2005}.
+He combines convex and concave cells to form actuators that can replace double acting cylinders.
 A similar approach that uses pressurized and void cells was investigated by Luo and Tong~\cite{Tong2013}.
 Although not directly related to adaptive structures, Khire et al~\cite{Khire2006} studied inflatable structures that are made from a large number of uniformly pressurized hexagonal cells.
-Vos and Barret~\cite{Vos2010} subsequently patented a similar concept.
-Further work that investigates pressurized honeycombs can be found in \cite{Guiducci2014,Guiducci2015,Sun2014}.
-Numerical tools for the simulation and optimization of two-dimensional cellular structures were, among others, published by Lv et al~\cite{Lv2013,Lv2014}.
-A novel concept for pressure actuated cellular structures that are made from separately pressurized rows of individually tailored prismatic cells (Figure~\ref{pic:Figure_2}) was patented by Pagitz et al~\cite{Pagitz2012-1,Pagitz2012-2}.
-It was shown \cite{Pagitz2014-3} that these structures can be made from arbitrary materials that range from elastomers to steel.
-Furthermore it was shown \cite{Pagitz2014-1} that cytoskeletons can be used within each cell to reduce, increase the structural weight, stiffness.
-However, the underlying numerical framework is limited to cellular structures with two cell rows and central cell corner hinges (Figure~\ref{pic:Figure_3a}).
-The aim of this article is to extend previous work by taking into account an arbitrary number of cell rows, hinge eccentricities and rotational as well as axial springs (Figure~\ref{pic:Figure_3b}).
-This allows the design of compliant pressure actuated cellular structures that can change their shape between any given set of one-dimensional $C^1$ continuous functions.
-Furthermore we introduce a potential based optimization approach that reduces the required number of iterations by an order of magnitude.
-Finally it is shown how the proposed framework can be tightly coupled to the geometry of a cellular structure.\\
+Vos and Barret~\cite{Vos2010} subsequently patented a similar approach.
+Further work which investigates pressurized honeycombs can be found in \cite{Guiducci2014,Guiducci2015,Sun2014}.
+Numerical tools for the simulation and optimization of two-dimensional cellular structures were, among others, developed by Lv et al~\cite{Lv2013,Lv2014}.
+A concept for pressure actuated cellular structures that are made from separately pressurized rows of individually tailored prismatic cells (Figure~\ref{pic:Figure_2}) was patented by Pagitz et al~\cite{Pagitz2012-1,Pagitz2012-2}.
+It was shown in \cite{Pagitz2014-2} that these structures can be made from arbitrary engineering materials that range from elastomers to steel.
+Furthermore, it was shown in \cite{Pagitz2014-1} that their structural weight can be reduced and the overall stiffness increased with the help of cytoskeletons.\\